apache/sis-site/content/source.md

 {{< toc >}}

 # Basic installation    {#basic}

 Create an empty directory for the Apache {{% SIS %}} project.
-We use `ApacheSIS` directory name in this page, but that name can be anything;
+We use `ApacheSIS` directory name in this page, but that name can be anything.
-replace that name in the shell commands below if another name is used.
+Replace that name in the shell commands below if another name is used.
 The Apache {{% SIS %}} source code can be cloned in that directory as below (lines starting with `#` are comments and can be ignored):